-When a writer falls short of the right words for his song, he should try looking into other songs to change his mental scenery.
+When a songwriter falls short of the right words for his song, they should try looking into other songs to change their mental scenery.
 One very efficient way of doing so is watching short films and writing songs about them.
 Don't take yourself too seriously though, this is just to jumpstart your brain and get it going again.
 If you end up crafting a great new song instead, then congratulations on your new idea!

 Our body and mind thrive on exercise.
 Endorphins that are generated as a result of it, give us a great deal of energy that translates to productivity.
 When you write new songs, get up and exercise during the process.
 The initial idea will linger in your brain, giving it time to explore them and put them together in different ways.
 After exercising, you will go back to your writing with your mind predisposed to work on the ideas, and even with propositions on how to write the song.
 Moreover, you get the extra muscle.

 Meditation is a wonderful thing for a writer.
 A tool that helps in bringing our minds to the center and staying focused on our work.
 When you feel like your inspiration is scattered and your mind is all over the place, try to do mindfulness meditations.
 And if you feel like you have no inspiration at all, try guided visualization meditations.
 They enhance your imagination and get your inspiration going.

 In today's society, it only takes a phone call to lose a freshly inspired idea.
 Entertainment and social media are easily accessible today.
 Imagine you start writing a song and at the same time you get a text, you check it and 20 minutes later you are scrolling watches to buy after clicking on an ad.